 Through the ICECP and ICAB programs, Robinson and Schneider have worked with 350 coaches from 125 countries in 25 different sports.
-Both initiatives are funded by the International Olympic Committee’s Olympic Solidarity Fund, which designates money generated from Olympic broadcast rights to sport development and education programs around the world.
+Both initiatives are funded by the International Olympic Committee’s Olympic Solidarity Fund, which designates money generated from Olympic broadcast rights to sport development and education programs around the world and the United States Olympic and Paralympic Committee (USOPC).
 UD’s Division of Professional and Continuing Studies administers the ICECP and ICAB certificate programs.

 “I am grateful to the ICAB program for helping me to see the wider vision in basketball, especially basketball analytics, which I easily integrated into my basketball coaching,” Feldmanis said.
 “We committed to work hard over the last four years, and at the games, our team spirit was like a family.
 We deserved Tokyo Olympic gold.”

 Medina said, “I will be forever grateful with the ICECP Program, as it was a superb experience and for sure something that impacted in an unimaginable positive way in my work as the National BMX coach of Colombia and as a person.

 “The Games were a great experience considering all the circumstances that happened before the Games, the global situation and the Games itself,” Medina continued.
 “This is a one of a kind event, and many things were on the line.
 It is not just the physical and technical preparation, but many other aspects that need to be considered to achieve great performances.”